ArnaudStigliani/PDAC-organoids/README.md

 ### QC/mapping scripts
-*Located in `./mapping`*
+*Located in `mapping/`*
 `generate_index.sh` is used to generate the salmon index
 `run_QC.sh`  runs quality control and trimming programs on the fastq files
 `map_reads.sh` maps the reads to the mouse transcriptome

 ### Informations
 The necessary data to run the scripts are in the folder `data/`. all the results will be output in the directory `fig*/results`
 The scripts from the section "QC/mapping scripts" cannot be run without the data available in the SRA accession.
-Some intermediary files
+Some intermediary files to run the other scripts are therefore provided to the form of expression matrices.
-to run the other scripts are therefore provided to the form of expression matrices
+In addition, the scripts needed to determine the organoid surface from the brightfield pictures have been adeed in the folder `orgaquant_organoids_detection/`.

 ### gene expression analysis
 `figS2/limmaDEG_figS2C.r` generates the DEG table deg_voomWQW.tsv used by all the `fig2/*` scripts.